skirienkopanea/skirienkopanea.github.io/_posts/2021-06-26-8-bit-computer.md

     * \\(\overline{MI}\\) shares the same signal with the RC circuit, but I don't care if \\(\overline{MI}\\) get's double clock pulses, (it just saves the same thing twice), as it does not cause any harm and breadboard real estate is expensive.
   * I've also trimed the power supply cables as they were a bit burnt in the top, I might have accidentally removed them from the breadboard before disconnecting the power supply and I might have shortcircuit them.
 This could have created resistance and limit the power supplied to the breadboards
   * At this stage, I haven't repalced the RAM tri-state buffer jumperwires for hookupuwires, so the RAM loads random values when nobody is outputting to the BUS, but both registers A and B seem to load 00000000 default values, so whether using hookup wires for the RAM buffer fixes the issue or not is not a big deal since we can work around this issue by loading the registers first, then moving that value to the RAM.
+  * The problem of the RAM writting things at random times on programming mode without pressing the button is because Ben's default schematic leaves the input floating when the button is unpushed, hoping that the active low pin will recognise the floating input as high, but since power is not reliable is better not to have it as a floating input and use a pull-up resistor instead, a 1k should do the trick.
   * In hindishgt, the issues seemed to be power bugs

 ![404]({{ site.url }}/images/8bit/ram/clock.PNG)